TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 ~~~

 ### The `#select` Enumerable Method
-You've already seen the `#select` method in action, right at the very start of this lesson we created our invite list and made Brian an outcast.
+You've already seen the `#select` method in action, right at the very start of this lesson when we created our invite list and made Brian an outcast.

 The `#select` method passes every item in a collection to a block, and returns a brand new array with only the items that evaluate to true from the condition you set within the block.